hytting/Product-defect/Demo/README.md

-By default, each input record will highlight the highest confidence class, and also shows case title + description.
-The gradient map and the force plot for the class with the confidence for each record will be shown when related label is chosen by click.
+By default, each input record will highlight the highest confidence class, and also show the case title + description.
+The gradient map and the force plot for the class with the confidence for each record will be shown when the related label is clicked.
 You can view the gradient map and the force plot for other classes with lower confidence by hovering over the list of possible classes and selecting the desired one.

 We have run and stored the test results of three different interpretability analysis use-cases in the “results” subfolder of the repository for reference.
 The use cases include:
-1. Interpretability on a single report as illustrated in step 4a.
-The results are saved in the file “Shap_1_1.csv” in the “results” folder.
+- “Shap_1_1.csv”: Interpretability on a single report as illustrated in step 4a.
-2.a.
-Interpretability on a batch of reports with an invalid path as illustrated in step 4b invalid path.
+- “Shap_2a_1.csv”: Interpretability on a batch of reports with an invalid path as illustrated in step 4b invalid path.
 The default path to <./data/Demo_test_dataset.csv> is used.
-The results are saved in the file “Shap_2a_1.csv” in the “results” folder.
-2.b.
-Interpretability on a batch of reports with a valid path as illustrated in step 4b valid path.
-The results are saved in the file “Shap_2b_1.csv” in the “results” folder.
+- “Shap_2b_1.csv”: Interpretability on a batch of reports with a valid path as illustrated in step 4b valid path.